Twilight of Democracy: Content

 Applebaum also analyzes how ordinary people come to support authoritarianism.
-Here she blames the authoritarian personality of many people.
+Here she has been said to blame, as Sheri Berman wrote, Arendt's authoritarian personality found in many people.
 In particular, in post-Communist Europe, Applebaum finds that many former anti-Communist activists felt let down by the system of meritocracy which did not give them the results they thought they deserved.
 Applebaum writes that many followers of the right-wing populist parties came to believe in "medium-sized lies", conspiracy theories, and alternate realities.
 The harsh rhetoric of right-wing populists draws international attention to the rhetoric and away from authoritarian actions and political corruption.
-According to Applebaum, "soft dictatorships" have been established in Poland by Law and Justice and in Hungary by Fidesz and Viktor Orbán.
+According to Applebaum, "soft dictatorships" have been established in Poland by Law and Justice and in Hungary by Fidesz and Viktor Orbán.[Hannah] Arendt observed the attraction of authoritarianism to people who feel resentful or unsuccessful back in the 1940s, when she wrote that the worst kind of one-party state "invariably replaces all first-rate talents, regardless of their sympathies, with those crackpots and fools whose lack of intelligence and creativity is still the best guarantee of their loyalty."